 Genesee Township, Michigan Tutoring Programs

-SchoolTutoring Academy’s tutoring programs for Genesee Township students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Genesee Township, Michigan students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 Genesee Township, Michigan is served by the Genesee School District.
 The school system is comprised of one elementary school, which houses Kindergarten through sixth grade, and a junior/senior high school.
 The curriculum used in this district follows the national Common Core standards as well as the Michigan Curriculum Framework.
 The district touts its small size and highly qualified teachers as being a leading factors in student success.
 The elementary school curriculum is based on the four core subjects of Language Arts, Mathematics, Science, and Social Studies.